The leaf space of a multiplicative foliation: Multiplicative subbundles of the tangent space .

 \subsection{Properties of multiplicative subbundles of $TG$}

-\begin{lemma} Let $G\rr P$ be a Lie groupoid and $S\subseteq TG$ a multiplicative \emph{subbundle}.
+In the following, the subbundle $S\subseteq TG$ is \emph{always assumed to be smooth}, even if this is not stated explicitely. \begin{lemma} Let $G\rr P$ be a Lie groupoid and $S\subseteq TG$ a multiplicative \emph{subbundle}.
 Then the intersection $S\cap TP$ has constant rank on $P$.
-Since it is the set of units of $S$ viewn as a subgroupoid of $TG$, the pair $S\rr (S\cap TP)$ is a Lie groupoid.
+Since this is the set of units of $S$ viewed as a subgroupoid of $TG$, the pair $S\rr (S\cap TP)$ is a Lie groupoid.

 The bundle $S\an{P}$ splitts as $S\an{P}=(S\cap TP)\oplus(S\cap AG)$.
 Furthermore, if we denote by $S^\tg$ the intersection $S\cap T^\tg G$ of vector bundles over $G$, we have $S^\tg(g)=0_g\star S^\tg(\s(g)) =T_{\s(g)}L_g\left(S^\tg(\s(g))\right)$ for all $g\in G$.
 In the same manner, $S^\s(g)=S^\s(\tg(g))\star 0_g$ for all $g\in G$.